Skip to main content

 • Read all directions on the product package carefully before taking the medication.

-• If you have any questions about the product, consult your pharmacist3.
+• If you have any questions about the product, consult your pharmacist.

 Potential cetirizine side effects

 As is the case with all types of medicine, cetirizine can cause side effects in some people.
-Common side effects of taking cetirizine can include1:
+Common cetirizine side effects can include:

 • Dry mouth